tcollinsworth/buffercopy-test/README.md

 Python being interpreted and dynamic is too slow to build large byte buffers for a binary response, i.e., Google flatbuffers.

 Python code is the simplest, but more than 2x slower than Java and ~30x slower than C++.
+Actually using C operations.

 Java is 24% slower than node.js for 1M buffers.

+In the end, through some creative tensor optimizations, it's possible to build the flatbuffers on the GPU very, very fast.
+The header is added after the tensor is pulled off the GPU.
+This makes it possible to get marginally acceptable performance out of Python.
+Unfortunately the code is complex and confusing compared to stupid, simple, obvious node.js or C++.

 # Python